huridocs/uwazi-documentation/admin-docs/designing-your-website.md

 ![](images/image_71.png)

-## How to Create a Public Intake Form on Your Website
+## How to create a public intake form on your website

 An intake or submission form allows visitors to submit a form that creates an unpublished/private entity in your database.